KailaniBailey/Google-Cybersecurity-Professional-Certificate/Course 1: Foundations of cybersecurity/Week 2: The evolution of cybersecurity/README.md

 - Recognize how past and present attacks on business operations have led to the development of the security field
 - Identify the CISSP eight security domains
 ## The history of cybersecurity
+- Welcome to module 2
+- Past cybersecurity attacks
+- Attacks in the digital age
+- Common attacks and their effectiveness
+- Identify: Methods of attack
+- Sean: Keep your cool during a data breach
+- **Practice Quiz:** Test your knowledge: The history of cybersecurity
 ## The eight CISSP security domains
+- Introduction to the eight CISSP security domains, Part 1
+- Introduction to the eight CISSP security domains, Part 2
+- Determine the type of attack
+- Understand attackers
+- **Practice Quiz:** Test your knowledge: The eight CISSP security domains
 ## Review: The evolution of cybersecurity
 - Wrap-up
 - Glossary terms from module 2